-She serves on the Board of Editors of the Information Technology and International Development journal, is on the Board of Directors of the Global Partnership for Sustainable Development Data (GPSDD).
+Helani serves on the Board of Editors of the Information Technology and International Development (ITID) journal, is on the Board of Directors of the Global Partnership for Sustainable Development Data (GPSDD), and a member of the Multistakeholder Advisory Group (MAG) of the UN Internet Governance Forum.
 She is on the Advisory Board of the Harnessing and Sharing Economy for Local Development initiative of the Centre for Implementation of Public Policies promoting Equity and Growth (CIPPEC), Argentina and was an Advisor to the UN Broadband Commission’s Working Group on Bridging the Gender Divide.

 Helani previously worked at the ICT Agency of Sri Lanka implementing the World Bank’s e-Sri Lanka initiative.
 Prior to that she was a management consultant at Booz&Co (formerly Booz Allen Hamilton), New York, and worked at Citibank and Merrill Lynch in New York and Miami.
 She has an MSc in Technology & Policy from the Massachusetts Institute of Technology, Cambridge, USA and a BA (Cum Laude) in Computer Science from Mount Holyoke College, Massachusetts, USA.